 4. Get the information of the other people who were involved in the car accident

 Ask the other drivers for the following particulars: their name, contact information, driver’s license number, license plate number, and general insurance information.
-If there were passengers involved, get their name, contact number, and address.
+If passengers are involved, get their names, contact number, and address.
 You should do your best to be polite and cooperative.

 Everyone’s emotions will be running high from the accident, and being rude will not help the situation.
 However, you may not want to apologize at the scene of the crash.
 Apologizing means you admit that the accident was your fault based on what you know happened at the collision.
 However, an accident can have several causes, and you only know your side of the story.

 5. Speak to any witnesses